 - There are things that I do not understand now, but nothing is beyond the understanding of God.
 “Known unto God are all his works from the beginning of the world.”
 “For I know the thoughts that I think toward you, saith the LORD, thoughts of peace, and not of evil, to give you an expected end.
 Then shall ye call upon me, and ye shall go and pray unto me, and I will hearken unto you.
 And ye shall seek me, and find me, when ye shall search for me with all your heart.”
 “Beloved, now are we the sons of God, and it doth not yet appear what we shall be: but we know that, when he shall appear, we shall be like him; for we shall see him as he is.”
 (Acts 15:18; Jeremiah 29:11; 1 John 3:2).

-May these truths sink down deep into your heart, and may they anchor your soul securely to the One Who holds You in the palm of His hand (John 10:29).
+Are you standing on the promises found deep within the pages of Scripture?
+May these powerful truths sink down deep into your heart, and may they anchor your soul securely to the One Who holds You in the palm of His hand (John 10:29).

-Looking for more?
+Looking for more encouragement to anchor your soul?
 Two encouraging books that I have read (listened to!) recently are You Can Trust God to Write Your Story and Suffering is Never for Nothing.
 (Amazon affiliate links).
-They are both available as audio books, which is how I do almost all my “reading” these days!
+They are both available as audiobooks, which is how I do almost all my “reading” these days!